Harvey Fierstein: 2010s

 In April 2016, Fierstein, along with his Kinky Boots collaborator Cyndi Lauper, was honored with a star on the Hollywood Walk of Fame.

-In 2019 Fierstein wrote and starred in Bella Bella, a one-person play about New York Congresswoman Bella Abzug.
-It premiered at Manhattan Theatre Club's Stage One at City Center.
+Fierstein wrote and starred in Bella Bella, a solo monologue play about New York Congresswoman Bella Abzug.
+It premiered at Manhattan Theatre Club's Stage One at City Center on October 1, 2019, directed by Kimberly Senior.

-His other playwriting credits include Safe Sex, Spookhouse, and Forget Him.